techmohitgarg/data-and-view-binding-practice-sample/README.md

 This is simple project that contains the activity class,fragment class which are using the different different way to bind the view using view-binding.
 More details [Click here](https://developer.android.com/topic/libraries/view-binding)

 #### Step to enable view-binding into project
-set the viewBinding build option to true in the module-level build.gradle file
+enable the viewBinding build option in your build.gradle file in the app module
 ```
 android {
     buildFeatures {